armstrong-series/graphql-laravel/README.md

 # Task Management GraphQL API

-This is a Laravel-based GraphQL API for managing tasks, built with Lighthouse.
+This is a Laravel-based GraphQL API with LightHouse for managing tasks, built with Lighthouse.
 It supports user authentication via JWT and provides endpoints for creating, updating, deleting, and querying tasks.

 ## Prerequisites

-- Docker and
+- Docker(Optional, you can set it up locally)
-- Git
+- Php >= 8.3
-- A MySQL database (optional, if not using an external DB)
+- A MySQL database
+- Nginx (Server)